 - Samsung Galaxy Watch Active 2

 For now though, we’re focusing on the Samsung Galaxy Watch 2 – which means it’s time to check out the rumours, speculate on what the company might have up its sleeve (yup, that joke again), and discuss what we’d like to see.

 With T3 declaring the Galaxy Watch as the best smartwatch for Android users, and Samsung’s best-ever, its replacement has a lot to live up to.

 Given Samsung launched the Gear Sport in August 2017 and the Galaxy Watch in August 2018, there’s a strong chance that its next wearable – likely called the Galaxy Watch 2 – will land in August 2019.

 More specifically, the wearable could well arrive alongside the next Galaxy Note smartphone – just like the Galaxy Watch did in 2018.
-If Samsung sticks to a similar timeline in 2019, we can expect the watch to launch in early-August, then going on sale towards the end of the month.
+If Samsung sticks to a similar timeline in 2019, we can expect the watch to launch on the 7th August, then going on sale towards the end of the month.